 Before Treatment, You May Need an Alcohol Detox

 When you make the brave decision to seek alcohol addiction recovery, be prepared for withdrawal symptoms to begin as early as two hours after your last drink.
 Alcohol withdrawal symptoms can be potentially life-threatening and can persist for weeks if left untreated.
 Common alcohol withdrawal symptoms may include:

 - Rapid heartbeat

-As withdrawal symptoms are often uncomfortable—and in some cases fatal—CVRC may recommend that you or someone you love start recovery with medical detox.
+As withdrawal symptoms are often uncomfortable—and in some cases fatal— the team here at Crest View may recommend that you start the recovery process with medical detox.
 We partner with a qualified detox facility to ensure professionals monitor your safety and stability while cleansing your body of alcohol.

 How Reality Therapy is Integrated into an Alcohol Addiction Treatment Center

 Many facilities approach alcohol addiction treatment from the wrong angle.
 While starting in some sort of rehab treatment program is ideal, some substance abuse treatment centers can feel like jail.
 Structure and supervision are important.
 But too much of the latter can be suffocating during treatment.

 For this reason, our alcohol addiction treatment center focuses on reality-based therapy.
 While our evidence-based clinical care is vital to the process, we also believe in putting our clients in real-world situations.